ghall89/try-catch-ts/README.md

 ### Sync

-For asyncronous functions, simply import the `tryCatch()` function.
-It takes any asyncronous function as the first argument, and, optionally, a string to display when an error is thrown, and either returns the result of your function, or throws an error.
+For syncronous functions, simply import the `tryCatchSync()` function.
+It takes any syncronous function as the first argument, and, optionally, a string to display when an error is thrown, and either returns the result of your function, or throws an error.

 ```javascript
 import { tryCatchSync } from 'try-catcher-ts'